Annuuurag/PRODIGY_AD_01/README.md

-this is a simple calculator made using java in Android studio. this app able to perform the basic arithmetic operations i.e Addition, Subtraction, multiplication, division. this app also consist of a ON & OFF button, a AC button and a DEL (delete) button
+this is a simple calculator made using Java in Android Studio. this app can perform the basic arithmetic operations i.e. Addition, Subtraction, multiplication, division. this app also consists of an ON & OFF button, an AC button and a DEL (delete) button